- Distinguish between spaces for group experiences, privacy, storage, and display.

 Places for Storage and Display

 There are many ways to design learning spaces.
-Watch this video to see examples of ways infant-toddler learning spaces have been designed for group experiences, privacy, and storage.
+Watch this video to see examples of ways infant-toddler learning spaces have been designed for group experiences, privacy, storage, and display.

-Children are more likely to feel they can be themselves and have a sense of belonging when their classroom environment is like their homes.
-There are many ways you can add personal touches to your classroom to create a home-like feel (we will address this more in the Materials lesson).
+Children are more likely to feel they can be themselves and have a sense of belonging when their classroom environment feels like home.
+“The ideal, connected approach is not to simply fill classroom spaces.
+Rather it is to create an environment that is meaningful to the children,” write the authors of Rethinking the Classroom Landscape: Creating Environments That Connect Young Children, Families, and Communities (Duncan, S., Martin, J. & Kreth, R., 2016, p.
+79).
+There are many ways you can add personal touches to your classroom to create these ideas (we will address this more in Lesson Four).
 For example, you can include:

 - Soft furniture, such as a couch or large armchair